Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

       source("https://bioconductor.org/biocLite.R")

-  Invoking `biocLite()`, with no arguments, will update all packages.
+  Invoking `biocLite()` with no arguments will update all packages.
-  When asked whether to update old packages, choose 'a' for 'all.
+  When asked whether to update old packages, choose 'a' for 'all'.

       biocLite()